cambiotraining/sars-cov-2-genomics/materials/03-case_studies/03-eqa.md

 :::{.callout-exercise}

 - Start by creating two directories to store the output of our analysis: `results/mafft` and `results/iqtree`.
+- Activate the software environment: `mamba activate phylo` (this environment includes both `mafft` and `iqtree`).
 - To make our analysis more interesting, we will combine our sequences with sequences from previous workshops.
   Use the `cat` program to concatenate your sequences (`report/consensus.fa`) with the sequences from our collaborators (`resources/eqa_collaborators/eqa_consensus.fa`).
-  Save the output in a new file `results/mafft/unaligned_consensus.fa`.
+  Using `>`, save the output in a new file `results/mafft/unaligned_consensus.fa`.
-- Perform a multiple sequence alignment of the combined consensus sequences using the program `mafft`.
+- Perform a multiple sequence alignment of the combined consensus sequences using the program `mafft` (see @sec-mafft for how to use this program).
   Save the output in a file called `results/mafft/aligned_consensus.fa`.
-  Consult the "[Building phylogenetic trees](../02-isolates/04-phylogeny.md#alignment)" section of the materials to see how to create the MAFFT command.
-- Infer a phylogenetic tree using the `iqtree2` program.
+- Infer a phylogenetic tree using the `iqtree2` program (see @sec-iqtree).
-  Consult the "[Building phylogenetic trees](../02-isolates/04-phylogeny.md#tree-inference-iq-tree)" section of the materials to see what command to use.
 - Once you have both of these commands working, make sure to save them in a new shell script (as a record of your analysis).
   Save the script as `scripts/05-phylogeny.sh`.
-- Visualise the tree using FigTree.
+- Visualise the tree using FigTree (see @sec-figtree).

 What substitution model was chosen as the best for your data by IQ-Tree?